cuappdev/volume-backend/README.md

 # volume-backend

 An open-sourced backend for Volume, a news aggregator for Cornell's publications and magazines.
 Made by [Cornell AppDev](cornellappdev.com).

 Tech stack:

 1. Typescript/Node.js
 2. MongoDB
 3. GraphQL

 ## Installation

 To run this project, you must have [Node.js](https://nodejs.org/en/download/) and [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) installed on your machine.

 Clone the project with

 `git clone https://github.com/cuappdev/volume-backend.git`

-After cloning the project `cd` into the new directory and install dependencies with
+After cloning the project `cd` into the new directory run

+`git config core.hooksPath .github/hooks`

+and install dependencies with

 `npm install`